Spring-Inspired Pasta Primavera

 1 box pasta of choice

-3. In a large cast iron skillet over medium heat, add olive oil.
-Sauté the garlic and shallot for 1-2 minutes until fragrant.
-Stir in 2 tablespoons of butter and the seasonings, then add the asparagus and cook until tender.
-Toss in the spinach and cook until wilted.
+Add 2 tablespoons of butter and the seasonings to the skillet.
+Stir in the asparagus and cook until tender.
+Toss in the spinach and cook just until wilted.

-4. Once the pasta is done, transfer it directly to the skillet with the veggies.
-Add the remaining butter, lemon juice, parmesan cheese, and milk.
-Stir until the cheese melts, creating a creamy sauce that coats the pasta.
+Add the cooked pasta to the skillet with the vegetables.
+Stir in the remaining butter, milk, lemon juice, and parmesan cheese.
+Toss everything together until the cheese melts and creates a creamy sauce that coats the pasta.